stevapple/swift-tencent-scf-runtime/README.md

     func encode(allocator: ByteBufferAllocator, value: Out) throws -> ByteBuffer?

     /// Decode a`ByteBuffer` to a request or event of type `In`
-    /// Concrete SCF handlers implement this method to provide coding functionality.
+    /// Concrete Lambda handlers implement this method to provide coding functionality.
     ///
     /// - parameters:
     ///  - buffer: The `ByteBuffer` to decode.